getyoti/yoti-java-sdk/README.md

 ## Spring Security Integration

-If you use Spring Security you can use the `java-sdk-spring-security` module to make integration easier.
+If you use Spring Security you can use the `yoti-sdk-spring-security` module to make integration easier.
 You are provided with some classes that fit into Spring Security's existing authentication model.

 Combining this with the Spring Boot Auto Configuration can make integration very easy with very little code needing to be written.